Follow/Like PublicHealthSuffolk on Facebook and Twitter to find what is happening between September and March for a healthier you:

 Written by Ezra Hewing, Head of Mental Health Education, Suffolk Mind READ IN FULL HERE.

 Sign up for a FREE place on Suffolk Minds Sleep Well Be Well Course (limited places available).
 Places will be allocated on a first-place basis with a waiting list.
-We will let you know if you have a place and the course location by Wednesday 25th March.

 - Make your bedroom a calm space